dentarg/auth0-blog/_posts/2018-04-10-aws-summit-how-agl-increased-ttv-and-customer-experience.markdown

 ---
 layout: post
-title: AWS Summit: How AGL Increased Time-to-Value, Improved Customer Experience with Auth0
+title: "AWS Summit: How AGL Increased Time-to-Value, Improved Customer Experience with Auth0"
-description: Join AGL Enterprise Security Architect Heng Mok at the AWS Summit to learn of digital transformation challenges and wins (with the help of Auth0).
+description: "Join AGL Enterprise Security Architect Heng Mok at the AWS Summit to learn of digital transformation challenges and wins (with the help of Auth0)."
-longdescription: AGL Enterprise Security Architect Heng Mok’s made a career out of being at the start of transformation programs.
-Join him at the AWS Summit as he shares AGL’s digital transformation challenges and wins (with the help of Auth0).
+longdescription: "AGL Enterprise Security Architect Heng Mok’s made a career out of being at the start of transformation programs.
+Join him at the AWS Summit as he shares AGL’s digital transformation challenges and wins (with the help of Auth0)."
 date: 2018-04-10 00:52
 category: Announcements, Press
 is_non-tech: true